-As soon as the target comes out of reset, BDI initializes it and optionally loads your application code.
+As soon as the target comes out of reset, BDI initializes it and loads your application code.
+If RUN is selected, the application is immediately started, otherwise only the target PC is set.
 BDI now waits for GDB request from the debugger running on the host.